OpenCL/OpenCL/_posts/2017-12-01-c-to-c-kernel-porting-guidelines.md

 This text was initially published at <a href="https://github.com/OpenCL/OpenCLCXXPortingGuidelines/blob/master/OpenCLCToOpenCLCppPortingGuidelines.md">https://github.com/OpenCL/OpenCLCXXPortingGuidelines/blob/master/OpenCLCToOpenCLCppPortingGuidelines.md</a>

-Comments, suggestions for improvements, and contributions are most welcome.
+Comments, suggestions for improvements, and contributions are most welcome.<!--more-->

 <strong><a href="#S-Differences">Differences</a></strong>:
 <ul>